Granite Bay Breast Reduction Surgery

 What is breast reduction surgery like?

-Dr. Clark performs the procedure in our fully accredited private surgery suite.
+Our surgeons perform the procedure in our fully accredited private surgery suite.
 You’ll be under general anesthesia, administered by a board certified anesthesiologist, for your comfort.
-Using the anchor incision technique, Dr. Clark will:
+Using the anchor incision technique, your doctor will:

 - Remove excess breast tissue, fat, and skin